The drone market has exploded in growth over the past few years.

 The reasons lithium batteries puff is typically because they have been left fully charged or fully discharged for extended periods of time and their cells have started to fail.

-A lithium battery is usually at it’s happiest around 30-50% charge, especially if it is being stored for an extended period of time.
+A lithium battery is usually at it’s happiest around 30-50% charge, especially if it is being stored for an extended length of time.

 3. Airframe cracks and damage.